jfx2006/thunderbird-ci-docs/release-docs/documentation/drivers/mergedayautomation.md

 If you are not familiar with Github's Fork & Pull workflow model, see [here](https://reflectoring.io/github-fork-and-pull/) for an introduction.

+# Check for Firefox Beta tag

+The build tag for the corresponding Firefox beta release may or may not have been set yet.
+Check `mozilla-beta` for a tag like `FIREFOX_major_0b1_BUILD1` where "major" is the new beta version.

+If there is a tag, on a local "comm-beta" checkout:
+- run `pin_for_release.py mozilla-beta`.
+- `hg amend -e` and add "CLOSED TREE" to the end of the first line of the commit message.
+  - ex: `No bug - Pin mozilla-beta (FIREFOX_106_0b1_BUILD1/4f39db81f6e). r=release a=rjl CLOSED TREE`
+- Push to comm-beta.

+If the Firefox `BUILD1` tag has not been set, proceed with opening the trees and the conclusion email, but remember to run `pin_for_release.py` prior to promoting the Thunderbird Beta.

+# Open Trees & Conclusion Email

+If the builds running on `comm-central` and `comm-beta` look good, re-open the trees.
+If there's a build or decision task failure, handle that before opening the trees in TreeStatus.

+Use the [Conclusion Email template](../mergeday_email_templates) to notify thunderbird-drivers that the work is complete.

 # Test runs with a real push